Harold Bradley Jr.: Artistic career, television host and movie roles

 During the next two decades, Bradley also made occasional appearances in movies and on television.

 Bradley visited Italy in 1987 to celebrate the 25th anniversary of Folkstudio, and he soon decided to take up permanent residence there.
-Since returning to Italy, Bradley has made a few more film appearances – mostly in Italian films and a small role in the movie Daylight, starring Sylvester Stallone.
-He has also appeared on six albums of spiritual- and folk-inspired music.
+After returning to Italy, Bradley made a few more film appearances, mostly in Italian films but also a small role in the movie Daylight, starring Sylvester Stallone.
+He also appeared on six albums of spiritual- and folk-inspired music.

 Personal life

-Harold Bradley Jr. resided in Rome, Italy.
+Bradley resided in Rome, Italy.
 He and his wife Hannelore have two daughters, Michaela and Lea, and a son, Oliver.